 27.9.3.5 SR PPDU transmission requirements

 An HE STA that identifies an SRP opportunity shall not transmit an MPDU during the SRP opportunity that elicits a response transmission from a STA from which it has not received an HE Capabilities element with the SRP Responder subfield equal to 1.
-An HE STA that identifies an SRP opportunity shall not transmit an MPDU that does not include an A-Control field with the SR PPDU subfield set to 1 and that solicits a response transmission during that SRP opportunity. (#16279)
+An HE STA that identifies an SRP opportunity shall not transmit an MPDU that does not include an A-Control field CAS Control subfield with the SR PPDU subfield set to 1 and that solicits a response transmission during that SRP opportunity. (#16279)

 TGax editor: modify the text as shown: